sohaibcs1/3D-Organoid-SwinNet/README.md

     This command will install all the necessary Python packages listed in the `requirements.txt` file.

-2. **Execute the Training Script**: Run the training script `train_GAN.py` to start the training process for the Generative Adversarial Network (GAN) model:
+2. **Execute the Training Script**: Run the training script `train_model.py` to start the training process for model.

     ```
     python train_model.py